Furubu/lgit/README.md

 Laser Game
 ==========
-This is a game that Fran Baena and me are trying to develope with a new technology (Web Components) that we don't really know but it's okay because nobody knows too much about it anyway.
-We'll do our best tho.
+This is a game that [Fran Baena](https://github.com/baenans/) and me are trying to develop with a new technology [Web Components](http://webcomponents.org/) that i don't really know but it's okay because nobody knows too much about it anyway (in Málaga).
+We'll do our best tho!